ornicar/dmGithubPlugin/README.markdown

-dmGithubPlugin allows to connect your site with github.
+dmGithubPlugin allows to connect your site with GitHub.
 It bundles [php-github-api](http://github.com/ornicar/php-github-api).
 It packages two Diem front widgets to display issues and commits.
 The plugin is fully extensible.
 Only works with [Diem 5.0](http://diem-project.org/) installed.